RESIDENTIAL WATER HEATING

 Steibel-Eltron Tempra series (many sizes); also Bosch, Eco-Smart and Rheem.

-Available on-line only or we can supply.
+Not stocked locally.
+Available on-line or we can supply.

 Wall Mounted Compact Tank Style Water Heaters (electric)